BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 You can also find standalone harmony processors like the DigiTech Vocalist Live Harmony if you want to add backing vocals to your vocal performances.
 The only limitation of these additional effects is the preset configurations you have set for your live performance.

-When shopping around for these effects, you will find that pitch and harmony effects are usually bundled together.
+When shopping around for these effects, you will find that pitch correction and harmony effects are usually bundled together.
 You will see these bundled effects in the TC-Helicon’s VoiceLive series.
 The VoiceLive 3, for example, allows you to trigger harmonies and limit your tuning parameters.

 3) Voice Loopers

-You can tinker with vocal loopers if you want to explore your other options regarding vocal enhancements during live performances.
+You can tinker with the best vocal loopers if you want to explore your other options regarding vocal enhancements during live performances.
 The loopers were first incorporated in guitar pedals, but soon after, the loopers transitioned to vocal pedals as well.

 Nowadays, you can find hands-on vocal multi-effects such as those you will find in TC-Helicon VoiceLive Touch 2.
 You can also build DJ-style gigs and performances via the use of BOSS RC-505 Loop Station.